 How to Ship an Air Drill

-The awkward shape, heavyweight, and large size of the air drill used in farming make it very difficult and risky to transport.
-Only licensed professionals in the transport industry with the right shipping equipment and a lot of training should handle these types of deliveries.
-Luckily, with the high demand for agricultural equipment, it isn't hard to find a company you can trust.
+The awkward shape, heavyweight, and large size of the air drill used in spreading seeds and fertilizer on the farm make it very difficult and risky to haul.
+Only licensed professionals with the right farm equipment, facilities, and training should handle these deliveries.
+Luckily, with the high demand for agricultural equipment, finding a farmer's services company you can trust to pick up, ship, and deliver to its destination safely isn't hard.

-The Process of Shipping an Air Drill and the Transport Options Available
+The Process of Moving and the Options Available

-In most cases, open air methods are used to ship air drills and air seeders.
-Domestic and international transports both offer open air methods.
-Ground transportation includes the use of a large trailer or a farm tractor among other transport gear and technology while shipping overseas requires the use of a flatbed ship.
+In most cases, open-air methods are used to ship.
+Domestic and international hauls both offer open-air methods.
+Ground method includes using a large flatbed trailer or a farm tractor, among other gear and technology, while dispatching overseas requires using a flatbed ship.

-Bother are similar when it comes to the way the air drill is secured.
-However, ground transports for an air drill may require further measures to protect those also driving on the road as it's en route.
+Both are similar when it comes to the way the drill is secured.
+However, ground transports may require further measures to protect those also driving on the road as it's en route.

-If you prefer to have more protection for your air drill as it is shipped through a transport company, ask the transporter if they offer container services.
-Depending on the size of containers they use, you can load your air drill into one, protecting it further from outside elements as it makes its way to its new home.
-This form of shipping may cost more but it assures the safety of your farming equipment.
-If you use an open-air transport, you can get a pilot vehicle to go ahead of the haul to ensure there are no obstacles on the path.
+If you prefer more protection as it is moved through a company, ask the hauler if they offer container services.
+Depending on the sizes or dimensions (length and width) of containers they use, you can load it into one, protecting it further from outside elements as it makes its way to its new home.
+This form may cost more, but it ensures the safety of your farming equipment.
+If you use an open-air option, part of the need will be to get a pilot vehicle ahead of the haul to ensure there are no obstacles on the path.

-All transport companies are required to offer a minimum amount of insurance coverage to their customers.
-Ask your transporter about their insurance policy.
-Note that the entire value of your air drill should be covered by insurance.
-If not, ask if you can purchase more insurance coverage or call your insurance agent to see if your own insurance on the air drill still stands when it's out for delivery.
+All companies and carriers must offer their customers a minimum amount of insurance coverage.
+Ask your mover about their insurance policy.
+Note that the entire value should be covered by insurance.
+If not, ask if you can purchase more insurance coverage or call your insurance agent to see if your insurance stands when it's out for delivery.
+Moving outside the United States will require customs paperwork and tracking until it gets to the foreign address.

 Frequently Asked Questions